Meet the Team

 Julie Hartline, Ed.D.

-Julie is currently a Lead RAMP Reviewer for ASCA and the School Counseling and Advisement Consultant for the Cobb County School District in Georgia.
-She served 14 years as the chair of the Campbell High School counseling department, which received the Recognized ASCA Model Program (RAMP) award from the American School Counselor Association (ASCA).
-Julie was named the 2009 ASCA School Counselor of the Year and earned an Educational Doctorate in Professional Counseling and Supervision in 2011.
-She served as the Georgia School Counselor Association President (2014-2015) and has been actively involved in changing legislation and policy.
+Julie is currently a Clinical Assistant Professor for the University of North Florida's School Counseling Program.
+She served as the school counseling chair at Campbell High School for 14 years where her department became one of the first in Georgia to receive the Recognized ASCA Model Program (RAMP) award from the American School Counselor Association.
+While at Campbell, Julie was named the 2009 ASCA School Counselor of the Year.
+She earned an Educational Doctorate in Professional Counseling & Supervision in 2011 and became the School Counseling & Advisement Consultant for Cobb County School District where she assisted 23 school counseling programs in receiving RAMP.
+She served as the 2014-2015 Georgia School Counselor Association President during which she was actively involved in changing legislation, certification requirements, and policy impacting school counseling.
+She is currently a Lead RAMP Reviewer for ASCA.

 Vanessa Gomez, Ed.D.

-As the Lead Counselor/TK-12 Support in San Jacinto Unified School District, Vanessa oversees the implementation of the school counseling program, which received the Golden Bell Award from the California School Board Association in 2016.
-Vanessa co-created the New Insight Group Curriculum, served as the president of the California Association of School Counselors (CASC), and worked as adjunct faculty at San Diego State University in the School Counseling Department.
-Vanessa was honored with the Most Influential Faculty Award in 2011 and the American School Counselor Association’s Top 10 School Counselors award (2009).
-Vanessa earned her doctorate in Education Leadership at San Diego State University in 2017.
+Vanessa has been an advocate for students, parents, and the school counseling profession for 22 years.
+As the Lead Counselor/TK-12 Support in San Jacinto Unified School District, Vanessa oversees the development and implementation of the TK-12 school counseling program, which received the Golden Bell Award sponsored by the California School Board Association as well as the Riverside County Model of Excellence and Innovation Award in 2017.
+Vanessa has developed comprehensive school counseling and student assistance programs and co-created the New Insight Group Curriculum and suicide protocols.
+Vanessa has served as the president of the California Association of School Counselors (CASC) and worked as adjunct faculty at San Diego State University (SDSU) in the School Counseling and School Psychology Department.
+In 2011 Vanessa was awarded the Most Influential Faculty Award and was the recipient of the American School Counselor Association’s 2009 top 10 school counselors.
+Vanessa earned her doctorate in Education Leadership in 2017 from San Diego State University where she completed her dissertation on implementing Trauma Informed Practices in Schools.

 Paul is currently a District Superintendent in California and has over 30 years of experience as a successful administrator, counselor, and teacher.
 Paul has served as the School Counseling Consultant for the California Department of Education (CDE) and the California Commission on Teacher Credentialing Standards for the Pupil Personnel Services (PPS) Credential.
 Paul has experience in all areas of school and district administration, including instruction, special education, business services, human resources, technology, facilities, and community relations.
 As an administrator, Paul earned a California Distinguished School Award, Golden Bell Award, and was recognized as both Principal of the Year and Superintendent of the Year.